INVESTOR NOTICE: Fate Therapeu - GuruFocus.com

-The law firm of%3Cb%3ERobbins+Geller+Rudman+%26amp%3B+Dowd+LLP%3C%2Fb%3E announces that purchasers or acquirers of Fate Therapeutics, Inc. (NASDAQ: FATE) securities between April 2, 2020 and January 5, 2023, inclusive (the “Class Period”) have until March 22, 2023 to seek appointment as lead plaintiff in the Fate Therapeutics class action lawsuit.
+SAN DIEGO, Jan.
+28, 2023 /PRNewswire/ -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Fate Therapeutics, Inc. (NASDAQ: FATE) securities between April 2, 2020 and January 5, 2023, both dates inclusive (the "Class Period") have until March 22, 2023 to seek appointment as lead plaintiff in the Fate Therapeutics class action lawsuit.
 Captioned Hadian v.
 Fate Therapeutics, Inc., No. 23-cv-00111 (S.D.
-Cal.), the Fate Therapeutics class action lawsuit charges Fate Therapeuticsand certain of its top executives with violations of the Securities Exchange Act of 1934.
+Cal.), the Fate Therapeutics class action lawsuit charges Fate Therapeutics and certain of its top executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Fate Therapeutics class action lawsuit, please provide your information here: